cloudarchitectgithub/Enterprise-Email-Intelligence-Platform/docs/FALLBACK_STRATEGY.md

-# 🛡️ Multi-Tier Fallback Strategy
+# 🛡️ Multi Tier Fallback Strategy

 ## Overview

-This system implements a **production-ready, multi-tier fallback strategy** to ensure high availability and resilience even when primary AI models fail or are unavailable.
+This system implements a **production ready, multi tier fallback strategy** to ensure high availability and resilience even when primary AI models fail or are unavailable.

 ---